 Optimize Your Rent With Common

 Generally, a landlord can raise the rent after a lease term is completed.
-However, specific states and cities may set further restrictions in regards to rent control specifics.
+However, specific states and cities may set further restrictions in regards to rent control policies.

 Fortunately, Common offers one way to optimize your living costs.